Are you in the market for a forklift but have questions about the price of new or used models?

 TOTAL HOURS

-A used forklift’s hours are determined by both key hours and usage hours.
-Many forklift models will track both and are available on the dash.
+A used forklift’s hours are measured in two ways: key hours and usage hours.
+Many models track both and display them on the dashboard.

 How many hours should your used equipment have?
 When looking for used equipment, part-time use is best.